benfen/kapture/README.md

 Elasticsearch operates in the same manner as Redis - if you want to deploy Elasticsearch just run `./kapture.sh kapture-spam-my-namespace 3 --deploy-elastic-search` to get Kapture running with a basic Elasticsearch configuration.

+### Deploying Postgres

+It's just as easy to deploy Postgres as the other add-ons - just run `./kapture.sh kapture-spam-my-namepsace 3 --deploy-postgres` and you're set!

 ## How do I scale up the load?

 To increase the amount of load on the system, run: `kubectl scale Deployment data-loader --replicas $REPLICA_COUNT -n kapture-spam-my-namespace`.